-PART-PROCEDURE FOR REMOVAL FROM OFFICE, IMPEACHMENT, OF A GOVERNOR AND A DEPUTY GOVERNOR
+PART IV-PROCEDURE FOR REMOVAL FROM OFFICE, BY IMPEACHMENT, OF A GOVERNOR AND A DEPUTY GOVERNOR

-13. A member of a county assembly may, supported by at least a third of all the members of the county assembly, move a motion for the removal of a Governor under Article 181(1) of the Constitution.
+13. Pursuant to Article 181 (1) of the Constitution, a member of a county assembly may, supported by at least a third of all the members of the county assembly, move a motion for the removal of a Governor.

-Motion for removal of Governor.
+Motion for removal of Governor

-14. (1) A member of a county assembly who intends to move a motion under section 13 shall submit to the Speaker of the county assembly the motion together with a list of the members of the county assembly who support the motion, in the form prescribed in the Schedule.
+14. (1) A member of a county assembly who intends to move a motion under section 13, shall submit to the Speaker of the county assembly the motion together with a list of the members of the county assembly who support the motion, in the form prescribed in the Schedule.